Judge pauses Trump’s 2020 election interference case while he appeals his immunity claim

 Smith’s team had told Chutkan not to pause the case, saying the judge could continue to resolve issues unrelated to the appeal while the immunity claim is pending in appeals courts.
 Prosecutors said they would “continue to meet every pretrial deadline the court has set for it,” so that the case could swiftly move to trial if the higher courts reject Trump’s immunity argument.

-The appeal is separately continuing to play out before the U.S. Court of Appeals for the D.C.
-Circuit.
-Smith's team had also asked that court on Monday to expedite its consideration of the Trump appeal.
+While simultaneously asking the Supreme Court to hear the case, Smith's team had also asked the D.C. appeals court to expedite its consideration of the Trump appeal.
 But Trump's lawyers accused prosecutors of trying to rush the case through before next year’s presidential election as they told the judges to take their time.

-“The prosecution has one goal in this case: To unlawfully attempt to try, convict, and sentence President Trump before an election in which he is likely to defeat President Biden,” defense lawyers wrote.
-“This represents a blatant attempt to interfere with the 2024 presidential election and to disenfranchise the tens of millions of voters who support President Trump’s candidacy.”
+Trump, in a social media post Wednesday evening, accused Smith of trying to interfere with the election by rushing to the Supreme Court on the question of immunity — something Trump said “is so basic to America that it should be automatic.”

 A Supreme Court case usually lasts several months, from the time the justices agree to hear it until a final decision.
 Smith is asking the court to move with unusual, but not unprecedented, speed.